Svelte Quickstart

 and set up a basic SvelteKit application inside it.

-pnpm create svelte@latest my-ai-app
+npx sv create my-ai-app

 Navigate to the newly created directory: